-Aeronautical knowledge is overwhelming in the beginning and talking about different stages of flying can be confusing.
+Aeronautical knowledge is overwhelming initially, and talking about different flying stages can be confusing.

 Student pilots worry about endorsements and which endorsements student pilots need to apply for a private pilot license.

 I made a list of various endorsements required for private pilot license applications.

 The FAA knowledge test endorsement is all everyone talks about, but that is the last thing that requires your concern.